BLCM/BLCMods/Borderlands 2 mods/osetor74/BL2Wonderlands/README.md

 # BL2:Wonderlands
 ***Special thanks to playtesters: Vi, Rapoulas, Toto, Graimer***

-### Scroll down to the bottom for the ability to convert Oselands to work with this mod
+### Scroll down a little bit for instructions on mod installation, as well as being able to convert Oselands to work with this mod

 ## Mod Info